 Job seekers who keep up the pace during the holiday months are clearly very dedicated to finding their next great opportunity.
 The most diligent of candidates will resist the temptation to eggnog their holidays away and wait until the first of the year to find employment.

-“This is the focus, commitment, and character that you would want in an applicant,” said Heather Gonzales, an iHire Account Executive.
+“This is the focus, commitment, and character that you would want in an applicant,” said Heather Gonzales, a Sales Manager at iHire.
 “This is the professional that is willing to do what it takes to get the job done.”

 You’ll also capitalize on what Mediabistro describes as “the ‘life reflection’ mindset” that may turn passive candidates into active job seekers.
 At the end of the year, people are naturally thinking back on how things went and considering whether or not they’re happy or satisfied with their current job.
 Catch the attention of your next hire while they’re primed for a change.